dalesgit/zettelkasten/church/Preaching/advent_4_draft_3.md

 ## The word of the Lord

 The sign for me in the last few weeks came in the form of a Christmas carol.
-It was recommended by a friend and colleague; so I think it's accurate to say that that friend was an "**angel**" – a **messenger**.
+It was recommended by a friend and colleague; so I think it's accurate to say that that friend was an "**angel**" – a **messenger** is the meaning of the word Greek word that is translated "angel."
 The carol is many centuries old and it comes associated with surrounding catastrophes not unlike those we face today.

-The Black Death.
-The Protestant Reformation.
-An old library in England burning the manuscripts stored there.
-The bombing of England in the second world war.
+- The Black Death.
+- The Protestant Reformation.
+- An old library in England burning the manuscripts stored there.

-In particular the town of Coventry.
+- The bombing of England in the second world war.
+- A request for God's forgiveness, for friend and foe alike.

+The town is Coventry, England.
 As the town was withstanding the heaviest bombardment of the war, throughout the dark night, the people received hope from the bells of their cathedral that kept ringing into the morning light.
 Only then was it discovered that the only thing left standing was the bell tower.
 All the rest of the Cathedral lay in ruins.
 The name of the carol: **The Coventry Carol**.

 It's in our hymnal. #247.